matomo-org/developer-documentation/docs/4.x/media-analytics/reference.md

 * `mediaType.VIDEO` -  Defines the current media is a video
 * `mediaType.AUDIO` -  Defines the current media is an audio

-You can access this property as follows: `Piwik.MediaAnalytics.mediaType.VIDEO`.
+You can access this property as follows: `Matomo.MediaAnalytics.mediaType.VIDEO`.

 ### `element`